 V. GRADUATION REQUIREMENTS:

 It is highly recommended that you have completed all of the General Education courses required for the Associate Degree in Nursing prior to starting the program.
 The list of courses are found on this webpage: https://www.sbcc.edu/apply/files/aa_as/nursing.pdf (scroll to page two).
-For the corresponding list of G.E. requirements, cut and paste this link: https://www.sbcc.edu/apply/files/gereq.pdf.
+For the corresponding list of G.E. requirements, click on this link: https://www.sbcc.edu/apply/files/gereq.pdf.